andrespollano/neural_nets-tda/README.md

 Note: The locations of both directories should be specified in `config.py`.
 If not, they will be auto-created in the parent directory of the repository root.

 Both directories can be located anywhere but should be specified in `config.py`.
-If not specified, the directories will be created one directory above the root. if you wish to use the fine-tuned model used in the paper, download and extract the contents from Figshare <TODO: Insert link> to the  `fine_tuned_models` subdirectory.
+If not specified, the directories will be created one directory above the root. if you wish to use the fine-tuned model used in the paper, download and extract the contents from Figshare <https://figshare.com/s/89d2329654fd7bfedbb2> to the  `fine_tuned_models` subdirectory.

 ## Running experiments